shoes/shoes4/README.md

     $ bin/ruby-shoes samples/simple-sound.rb

-This does not work yet on Mac as jruby (the JVM) needs some additional parameters.
+This does not work yet on Mac as JRuby (the JVM) needs some additional parameters.
 Here you can just do the following (which basically is what bin/shoes does):

     $ jruby -J-XstartOnFirstThread bin/ruby-shoes samples/simple-sound.rb